HypeHound/downpay-docs/docs/Intro to Downpay/1-overview.md

 # Overview

-Learn about use cases for Downpay, features, pricing, and where to get help.
+Learn more about use cases for Downpay, features, pricing, and where to get help.

 ## Use cases